'Kick in the guts': Gladstone snubbed in CQ FIFO hub deal

 Cr Trevor said during the submission process for the FIFO hub, Gladstone Region Mayor Matt Burnett wrote to the mining giant in support of Rockhampton's bid.

-Cr Trevor said this support was conditional on Gladstone workers being included as "local content" as part of the workforce.

-"We fully supported Rockhampton's bid to become the FIFO hub for the Adani coal mine, We provided a letter of support."
+"We fully supported Rockhampton's bid to become the FIFO hub for the Adani coal mine, We provided a letter of support," Cr Trevor said.

 "We are absolutely livid that we have proceeded all along on the understanding from the Rockhampton Regional Council that our Gladstone regional workers would be included in the workforce," he said.